 What Is Generativity vs. Stagnation?

-Generativity vs. stagnation is the seventh crisis that a person experiences throughout their social development.
+Generativity vs. stagnation is the seventh crisis a person experiences throughout social development.
 It follows the crisis of intimacy vs. isolation.
-People who successfully moved through the sixth stage have a community who brings them joy.
+People who successfully move through the sixth stage have a community that brings them joy.
 This could include a spouse, group of friends, family unit, etc.

 Generativity vs. Stagnation Age